Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Summary of phase transitions

 where $\varepsilon$ is the energy difference between the two levels.
-In this case, $\sigma$ is proportional to the number of quark flavors, $\mathscr{N}$ becomes the fermion number, and the ungapped and gapped phases have the interpretation of confined and deconfined phases.
-In the exact zero temperature limit $\gamma$ approaches infinity, and one of the log terms in the potential \eqref{def:potential} can be dropped, which is exactly what the authors of \cite{hands_qcd_2010} have done.
-Keeping both terms produces the phase diagram shown in Fig. \ref{fig:muTPhaseDiagram}, which differs from that of \cite{hands_qcd_2010} only at large temperatures.
+In this case, $\sigma$ is proportional to the number of quark flavors, $\mathscr{N}$ becomes the fermion number.
+In this interpretation, the finite-$N$ transitions occur at $\mu_c = \varepsilon$.
+The large-$N$ ungapped and gapped phases have the interpretation of confined and deconfined phases.
+In the exact zero-temperature limit $\gamma$ approaches infinity, and one of the log terms in the potential \eqref{def:potential} can be dropped, which is exactly what the authors of Ref. \cite{hands_qcd_2010} have done.
+Keeping both terms produces the phase diagram shown in Fig.~\ref{fig:muTPhaseDiagram}, which agrees with that in Ref. \cite{hands_qcd_2010} at small temperatures.
 Only two confined phases exist in this diagram, as the other two correspond to negative temperature.
 We also note that as $\sigma$ increases, the deconfined phase expands, while the confined phase shrinks to smaller values of $T$.
 The three phases exist at every finite value of $\sigma$.
-Lastly, it appears that a direct confined to confined transition is allowed at $T=0$.
-This apparent contradiction with our earlier discussion is explained by the fact that the potential \eqref{def:potential} does not really cover the $T=0$ case as the parameters $\alpha$ and $\gamma$ are ill-defined at $T=0$.
+Lastly, it appears in the plots that a direct confined to confined transition is allowed at $T=0$.
+This apparent contradiction with the previous discussion is resolved by noting that the potential \eqref{def:potential} does not really cover the $T=0$ case.
+Specifically, the mapping to the parameters $\alpha$ and $\gamma$ given in \eqref{eq:alphaGammaMapping} is pathological at $T=0$.